Metakirin/Vanila_Practice/11/Readme.md

-## Simple app using drag and drop functionality with fantasy cards
+## Practising app which provides drag and drop functionaity using just native js code without drag events in ancient style.